codemod-com/website/cms/automations/next-13-upsert-use-client-directive.md

 date: 2023-11-30T17:34:17.366Z
 seo:
   title: Next.js Upsert Use Client Directive | Codemod.com
-  og:title: Next.js Upsert Use Client Directive | Codemod.com
-  twitter:title: Next.js Upsert Use Client Directive | Codemod.com
   description: The automation will look for identifiers and string literals common
-    for files that contain client-side code, such as React hooks or event handlers. twitter:card: The automation will look for identifiers and string literals common for files that contain client-side code, such as React hooks or event handlers. og:image: /assets/images/upsert-use-client-directive.jpg
+    for files that contain client-side code, such as React hooks or event handlers.
 ---
 The automation will look for identifiers and string literals common for files that contain client-side code, such as React hooks or event handlers.